 - topical antiseptics

-Dry skin is usually not a serious health issue.
-However, chronic or persistent dry skin can indicate an underlying health condition, such as dermatitis, psoriasis, or allergies.
+Dry skin is usually not a serious health issue, but it can cause discomfort.
+Chronic or persistent dry skin can indicate an underlying health condition, such as dermatitis, psoriasis, or allergies.